Accuity/rspec-puppet-utils/README.md

   # Use load_data without args to catch empty files

   # Check types
-  it 'should use arrays for api host lists' do
+  it 'uses arrays for api host lists' do
     validator.validate('my-api-hosts') { |v|
       expect(v).to be_an Array
     }
   end

   # Use regex to match keys
-  it 'ports should only contain digits' do
+  it 'only uses digits for port numbers' do
     validator.validate(/-port$/) { |v|
       expect(v).to match /^[0-9]+$/
     }